 P = maximum ordinate of the diagram

-One of the most important observations is that the system must resist as much load as twice designed by using an envelope based on the upper range value of the maximum ordinate pressure.
+One of the most important observations is that the system must resist as much load as twice designed using an envelope based on the upper range value of the maximum ordinate pressure.

 6‑1 summary of trapezoidal apparent pressure envelopes for stiff to hard clays